Lith1um/Canopy-Stencil/readme.md

 ### Colours

-I think canopy is already using the best colour palette you could ever want ;) but I understand it may not fit your needs.
+Personally I think canopy is already using the best colour palette you could ever want but I understand it may not fit your needs.
 Through the use of the `:root` selector in css, you can override almost every colour in the library (current colours are based on [tailwind](https://tailwindcss.com/docs/customizing-colors)).
 Below is the simplest example of overriding colours (replacing primary colour on light and dark mode):

 ```css
   html {